Dr-Dados/printf/README.md

-first group project for printf
+This is the first group project